 FT / PT

-An experienced staff team is supported by a range of employers and expert guest speakers.
+You will benefit from an experienced staff team supported by a range of employers and expert guest speakers.
 Zoo husbandry will be delivered partly by the animal management team at Africa Alive and the wildlife surveying unit gives students the opportunity to assist and shadow ecologists from Norfolk Wildlife Trust.
 Students will be participating in a wide range of field visits and will have access to Africa Alive, Banham Zoo and over 50 Norfolk Wildlife Trust sites.